Home > Tours > Africa Tours > Benin & Togo Voodoo Discovery

 In the evening, we'll witness a traditional Fire Dance.
 Dancing to the hypnotic beat of the drum, the dancers eventually leap into the glowing embers.
 They then pick up burning coals and pass them over their body and mouth without showing any pain or injury.
 Whether it's a matter of courage or magic, witnessing these rituals is a real privilege and a truly interesting experience.

 Our hotel tonight does not offer twin-bed configuration rooms, we therefore only offer a double or single room.
 If you're a solo traveller booking on a twin-share basis (sharing with someone of the same gender), you'll be allocated a single room.
-Stay: Hotel La Mirell (Comfortable) (B/L)
+Stay: Hotel La Mirell (or similar) (Comfortable) (B/L)

 Today we travel towards Kara.
 Along the way, we'll stop to meet the Bassar people.
 The Bassar live in traditional large clay houses with conical roofs and are known for their production of iron.
 They abide by strict rules - only old women can provide the coal needed to melt they iron, which they collect from the mountains surrounding the villages.
 According to their belief, the iron will only melt if a strict code of conduct is observed.